jpulse-net/jpulse-framework/docs/websockets.md

 # WebSocket Real-Time Communication

+> **Need multi-server broadcasting instead?** If you're running multiple server instances and need to synchronize state changes across all servers (like collaborative editing), see [Application Cluster Communication](application-cluster.md) which uses REST API + Redis broadcasts for simpler state synchronization.

 ## Overview

 The jPulse Framework provides enterprise-grade WebSocket infrastructure for real-time bidirectional communication between server and browser.
 This enables use cases of MPAs and SPAs like: